yizhanyun/yx/README.md

 # 英雄 yx

-yx (duo: 多, many in Chinese, site: 站 in Chinese) is a web server that aims to host and run many sub sites, each with its own sub setting, folder structure and template / view engine, file system based routing, static site generation but also supports advanced nodejs server side programming.
+`yx` is a web server that aims to host and run many sub sites, each with its own sub setting, folder structure and template / view engine, file system based routing, static site generation but also supports advanced nodejs server side programming.

 yx is built on top of the excellent [fastify](https://github.com/fastify/fastify) webserver. yx borrowed many ideas from [Nextjs](https://github.com/vercel/next.js).
 I'd like to thank both teams for their greate work and contribution to open source software.